ftclausen/ftclausen.github.io/_posts/2016-06-27-windows_:_inserting_git_credentials_ahead_of_time.markdown

 #### Run as SYSTEM Account

-If you're running a service as Local SYSTEM then the above command will insert the credentials into the credentials store as whatever you run that command as.
+If you're running a service as Local SYSTEM then the above command will insert the credentials into the credentials store as whatever you run that command as *instead* of the SYSTEM account meaning the creds will not be available to the service.
+For example, a Jenkins slave agent might need some credentials for cloning Git repos.

 To work around that we can use the (PsExec.exe)[https://technet.microsoft.com/en-us/sysinternals/psexec.aspx]